pharrisee/TheFrontLinuxServerInfo/README.md

 PlayerAddExpRate=1.500000
 ```

 Running admin commands in game will also update this file, if the value being set is different to the current value.
-For a list of known admin commands check out (gjelsoes list)[https://github.com/gjelsoe/TheFrontSettings/wiki/Admin-Commands]
+For a list of known admin commands check out [gjelsoes list](https://github.com/gjelsoe/TheFrontSettings/wiki/Admin-Commands).

 ---